sidnarsipur/protect-ai/README.md

 - Block all crawlers but allow msnbot, DiscordBot and seo crawlers:

-`protect.py my_sitemap.xml --seoAllowed --blockAll --allowCrawler=msnbot,DiscordBot`
+`protect.py my_sitemap.xml --allowSEO --blockAll --allowCrawler=msnbot,DiscordBot`

 - Block all crawlers but allow msnbot, DiscordBot and seo crawlers but block the pics/ directory:

-`protect.py my_sitemap.xml --seoAllowed --blockAll --allowCrawler=msnbot,DiscordBot --disallowDir=pics/`
+`protect.py my_sitemap.xml --allowSEO --blockAll --allowCrawler=msnbot,DiscordBot --disallowDir=pics/`

 - Allow all crawlers access to all files except PDF and JPG files: